ietf-wg-cellar/ebml-specification/specification.markdown

 ### Terminating Element Data

-For String Elements and UTF-8 Elements the length of Element Data could be reduced by adding Null Octets to terminate the Element Data (see (#terminating-elements)).
+For String Elements and UTF-8 Elements, the length of Element Data could be reduced by adding Null Octets to terminate the Element Data (see (#terminating-elements)).